エピソード

 2025/10/22

 Our discussion in this episode features Alex Khalessi, MD, MBA, and his innovative work on the intersection between stem cell therapies, regenerative medicine, and neurological disorders.
 He serves as co-director of the Brain Tumor and Neurorestoration Program at the Sanford Stem Cell Institute.
 Khalessi is the former president of the Congress of Neurological Surgeons (CNS), and is chair of the Department of Neurological Surgery, professor of neurological surgery, radiology and neurosciences and the inaugural Don and Karen Cohn Chancellor's Endowed Chair in Neurosurgery at UC San Diego.
 As a board-certified neurosurgeon, he specializes in complex cranial surgery, endovascular neurosurgery, stroke care, and neurological oncology.
-Hosted by Bobby Gordon.
+Hosted by Bobby Gordon, MA, MBA.
 This episode was recorded Aug.
 15, 2025; information presented was current as of the date of recording.

 続きを読む 一部表示